itertools --- 効率的なループ用のイテレータ生成関数群

 if seq_index is None:

-it = islice(iterable, start, stop)
+iterator = islice(iterable, start, stop)

-for i, element in enumerate(it, start):
+for i, element in enumerate(iterator, start):

 if element is value or element == value: